Dr Liza Thomas-Emrus, Clinical Lead GP, Special Interest in Lifestyle Medicine

 - Integration of digital behaviour change and social prescribing tools.

-We aim to see reductions in weight, BMI and waist circumference and improvements in blood pressure, stress levels and enhanced mood and wellbeing.
+Reductions in weight, BMI and waist circumference and improvements in blood pressure, stress levels and enhanced mood and wellbeing.

 The attendance of patients at nutrition and physical activity opportunities with the related improvements in health.

-It is anticipated following the interventions that patients develop a sense of empowerment about their own ability to positively affect their long term health and an enhanced motivation to share their knowledge with their family and friends.
+Patients developing a sense of empowerment about their own ability to positively affect their long term health and an enhanced motivation to share their knowledge with their family and friends.